Osterville, Massachusetts

 Osterville is one of seven villages within the town of Barnstable, Massachusetts, United States.
 The village of Osterville is located on the south side of Barnstable on Nantucket Sound.
 Osterville is a residential community that includes marshes, bays, ponds, a small lake, beaches, and a small business district.
-Notably, the village is home to the Crosby Yacht Yard.
-The Crosbys are America's oldest, currently active, wooden boat-building family.
+Notably, the village is home to the Crosby Yacht Yard; the Crosbys are America's oldest active wooden boat-building family.

 History

 Osterville was originally named Cotacheset, based on the Native American name for the area.
 Over time it became a center for "oystering" (harvesting wild oysters) and was renamed Oysterville.
 Later a map misspelled the name as Osterville and the village became so.

 The following is from the memoirs of Sarah Hallet Boult, Osterville, MA, age 93, as of March 1, 1955: